taifONduty/PrintGO/README.md

 # PrintGO — Printing Vending Machine Web App

 A mobile-first web app for a self-service printing kiosk.
-A user scans a QR code on the machine, then moves through a strictly linear flow:
+A landing page (`/`) introduces the service; the user then moves through a strictly linear flow:

-> **scan QR → upload document → configure print settings → pay → printer prints**
+> **landing → upload document → configure print settings → pay → printer prints**

+The machine is identified by a `?machine=<id>` URL parameter (e.g.
+`?machine=VM001`). **QR-code scanning is not built yet** — it lands after the hardware / physical machine is assembled; for now the machine id is passed manually in the URL.

 This is a **prototype**.
 The printer is a USB printer on a PC running Pop!\_OS with CUPS.
 A separate polling script (not part of this repo) runs on that PC and